Kirkby-in-Ashfield

 Kirkby-in-Ashfield is a market town in the Ashfield District of Nottinghamshire, England.
 With a population of 25,265 (according to the 2001 National Census), it is a part of the wider Mansfield Urban Area.
+Kirkby-in-Ashfield lies on the eastern edge of the Erewash Valley which separates Nottinghamshire and Derbyshire.
 The Head Offices of Ashfield District Council are located on Urban Road in the town centre.

-Overview
+Toponymy

-Kirkby-in-Ashfield lies on the eastern edge of the Erewash Valley which separates Nottinghamshire and Derbyshire.
 Kirkby, as it is locally known, was originally a Danish settlement (Kirk-by translates as 'Church Town' in Danish) and is a collection of small villages including Old Kirkby, The Folly (East Kirkby), Nuncargate and Kirkby Woodhouse.
 It is mentioned in the Domesday Book and has two main churches: St Wilfrid's, a Norman church, which was gutted by fire on 6 January 1907 but quickly re-built; and St Thomas', built in the early 1910s in neo-gothic style.

 History

-Kirkby Castle
+Kirkby Manor

-Kirkby Castle is said to have dated back to at least the 13th Century.
+Kirkby Manor dated back to the 13th Century.
 Its owner in 1284 Robert de Stuteville was fined by King Edward I for not attending the Royal summons.
-However, in 1292 Robert clearly forgiven, hosted the king at the Castle to a nights stay.
+However, in 1292 Robert clearly forgiven, hosted the king at the manor to a nights stay.